fsavoia/containers-labs/README.md

-# EKS Containers Lab for Parners
+# Bootcamp DevOps - EKS Lab for Parners

 This is the official repository of assets related to EKS Containers Lab for Parners.